Custom service desks

 Screen sharing

-Web chat provides the ability to integrate with screen sharing or co-browse capabilities a service desk provides.
-The service desk API in web chat allows the integration to ask the user to approve a screen sharing request from the agent and then it gives the user the ability to stop screen sharing when he wishes.
+The web chat provides the ability to integrate with screen sharing or co-browse capabilities a service desk provides.
+The service desk API in the web chat allows the integration to ask the user to approve a screen sharing request from the agent and then it gives the user the ability to stop screen sharing when he wishes.

 Reconnecting sessions